rishabhriyal112/Project/README.md

 ### Web Projects

 - **Todo List**
-  - Interactive todo list with add, complete, and delete functionality
-  - Filter tasks by All, Active, or Completed
-  - Responsive design that works on all devices
-  - Data persistence using localStorage
-  - Clean and modern UI with smooth animations

-- **Todo App**
   - Interactive todo list application
   - Built with vanilla HTML, CSS, and JavaScript
   - Responsive design for all devices
   - Data persistence using localStorage

-## 🛠️ Technologies Used

-- Python 3.8+
-- HTML5, CSS3, JavaScript (ES6+)
-- JSON for data storage
-- Git for version control

 ## 📋 Getting Started